How it works

 For tournament weeks, training camps, or other one-off reasons, the coach can raise your weekly limit for a specific week.
 Existing pending bookings aren’t auto-approved when the limit goes up — the coach still decides each one individually.

 - Book any time, no notice required.
-The 24-hour rule and 5-hour weekly cap don’t apply to coaches.
+The advance-notice rule and the 5-hour weekly cap don’t apply to coaches.

 - Override player bookings when needed.
-The player gets an email explaining the override and the hours are credited back to them.
+The player gets an email explaining the override; the hours are credited back automatically.

 - Edit opening hours for any specific date.
-If the change cancels existing player bookings, affected players are notified by email.
+If the change cancels existing player bookings, affected players are notified by email and their hours are credited back.

-- Cancel anything from /me.
+- Cancel your own bookings from /me.
 Your hours come back the moment the cancellation is recorded.

 - If a coach overrides your booking, you’ll get an email with the reason and the slot detail.
 The hours are credited back automatically.